Skip advert

 Advertisement - Article continues below

+Fortunately, selling your car has never been easier, thanks in part to the internet and popular car-buying companies.
 There are positives and negatives to every car-selling option, but every car seller wants to get the best deal for their used vehicle.
-To help you decide on the best option to sell your car, we have put together this guide with all the information you need to know.
-It's important to get the best price for your vehicle in the safest way, so read on to find out the best ways to sell your car.
+We’ve covered the best practices to follow in order to get the best price and stay safe – read on to find out more.

 Part-exchange